Spyder-Academy/spyderacademy/content/stocks/TSM/index.md

 **They're Not Like Intel (That's Important)**

 First, let's clear up some confusion.
 Unlike Intel, which designs AND builds its own chips, TSMC is a "foundry" - they're basically the chip-making factory for the entire tech world.
-Think of them like the ultimate bakery, churning out delicious, custom-made chips for companies like Apple, Qualcomm, Nvidia, and even AMD.
+Think of them like the ultimate bakery, churning out delicious, custom-made chips for companies like [Apple](/stocks/aapl/), [Qualcomm](/stocks/qcom/), [NVIDIA](/stocks/nvda/), and even [AMD](/stocks/amd/).

 And this bakery is seriously popular, with a bigger slice of the chip market than anyone else.
 How do they do it?
 Well, it's all about the tech.